 You don’t have to be behind a wheel to be distracted

-While many people are familiar with how dangerous it is to talk on the cell phone and drive and text while behind the wheel, most people do not realize that a number of Texas pedestrian accidents and Texas bicycle accidents are caused by cell phones and MP3 players.
+While many people are familiar with how dangerous it is to talk on the cell phone and drive and text while behind the wheel, most people do not realize that a number of Texas pedestrian accidents and Texas bicycle accidents are caused by cell phones and other distractions.

 Currently, both Arkansas and New York lawmakers are considering new rules that would make it illegal for pedestrians to walk around while using certain mobile gadgets.
 The proposed law in Arkansas would ban those on foot or riding bikes from using more than one ear bud while on the street or sidewalk.
 The proposed law in New York would ban pedestrians from crossing the street while talking on the cell phone or listening to music.